TobyLobster/multiply_test/README.md

 The classic shift and add algorithm can sometimes end up doing a lot of addition.
 For instance multiplying by 15 involves four additions since 15 = 1+2+4+8, corresponding to a run of set bits in the multiplier.
 It would be quicker to multiply by 16 and subtract the original number.

-[Booth's Algorithm](https://en.wikipedia.org/wiki/Booth's_multiplication_algorithm) tracks when the successive bits of one number *change* and either adds or subtracts the other number from the total as needed.
+[Booth's Algorithm](https://en.wikipedia.org/wiki/Booth's_multiplication_algorithm) tracks when successive bits of the multiplier *change* and either adds or subtracts the other number from the total as needed.

 Unusually, this method is designed for signed numbers, not unsigned.

 This method turns out to be ~2.7 times slower on the 6502 than an equivalent 'shift-and-add' routine, so doesn't seem to be used much in practice.
+It's used more in designing hardware circuits.

 ### 6. Hardware support
 Some hardware has support for multiplication in silicon.
-These are likely to be the fastest and smallest code of all, where available.
+These are likely to be fastest, where available.
 For instance, the SNES has hardware for 'unsigned 8 bit x 8 bit = 16 bit' and 'signed 16 bit x 8 bit = 24 bit' routines.

 ### 7. Repeated addition ###
 To multiply m*n, just add m, n times.
 This is stupidly slow for anything that isn't very small in n, so avoid in general.